-Chaitra Navratri 2021 has begun from today, April 13, 2021, and devotees are ready to celebrate the festivities at home.
-Keeping in mind the rising Coronavirus cases, we are restricted to homes.
-But that surely doesn't mean you cannot do much!
+Chaitra Navratri 2022 starts today on April 2nd, 2022, and devotees are ready to celebrate the festivities at home.
 Chaitra Navratri is a nine-day long festival in which people worship Goddess Durga and her nine incarnations.
 One of the best ways to celebrate any festival is by indulging in food and Navratri is known for its delicious vrat-friendly dishes.

 One of the most important rituals of Navratri is the observation of vrat (or fast) during the nine-day period.
 While many Hindus refrain from eating non-vegetarian food, drinking alcohol and choose to have light, sattvik food which helps cleanse our digestive system.
 As per various health experts, Navratri season is the perfect time to detox our body from heavy foods.
 As per consultant nutritionist Rupali Datta, "This is the most perfect time to give our body a break from the regular, heavy food that we eat and change over to a Sattvic diet for 9 days.
 This helps our body rejuvenate and get itself ready for the next extreme season."
 Navratri food is super healthy because of the ingredients that are used to cook, she further states pointing to certain vegetables, nuts, milk and milk products, etc.